Improving User Interface Generation Models from Designer Feedback

 We see numerous opportunities to collect other types of designer feedback and developing machine learning approaches to learn from them.
-When asked about other types of feedback common in their work\footnote{The question was aimed at understanding different mechanisms for recording feedback; however, many participants responded with methodologies of collecting it.}, designers in our study often referenced numerous methodologies in the HCI literature, such as usability studies, cognitive walkthroughs, and analyzing user engagement metrics.
+When asked about other types of feedback common in their work,\footnote{The question was aimed at understanding different mechanisms for recording feedback; however, many participants responded with methodologies of collecting it.} designers in our evaluation often referenced numerous methodologies in the HCI literature, such as usability studies, cognitive walkthroughs, and analyzing user engagement metrics.
 The techniques we used to collect feedback would likely need to be adapted to infer complex interactive properties related to usability and accessibility.

 Finally, the machine learning formulation to learn from these other types of design feedback data would need to be updated as well to translate these artifacts (e.g., recordings or transcripts) into machine-learnable datasets.
 We designed our training setup for a single-screen evaluation.
 For example, we employ a visual language model (i.e., CLIP) as a reward model to score a single image input.
 Evaluating higher-level aspects of UX and interaction design would necessitate a more complex evaluator module that could potentially crawl and interact with an running version of the application (e.g., a UI agent).
 The generator module must also learn from this feedback and use it to generate functionality for app navigation and handling interaction (e.g., a login flow).
 We expect numerous opportunities for incorporating design expertise in advancements in LLM model training and their HCI applications.